Cleaners clean offices, factories, shops, public buildings, schools, private homes and aircraft.

 For Year 11 to 13 learners, the Gateway programme is a good way to gain relevant experience and skills.

 Hospital cleaners need to complete a New Zealand Certificate in Cleaning (Level 2) with an endorsement in infection control and prevention of contamination.
 This certificate is gained in the workplace.

 Cleaners need to be:

 - quick and efficient, with an eye for detail

-- able to work independently.
+- able to follow instructions, and also to work independently.

 Cleaners need to be reasonably fit, healthy and strong, as their work can be physically demanding, and they spend long periods on their feet.